 With the contacts you developed working for others and the knowledge gained, you’ll be poised for success as you start landing contracts.
 As you’ll be the manager of each operation, you’ll be in charge of getting together the right equipment for each job and choosing the right staff members.
 All decisions will come through you so you can decide who you want to work with and what hours you want to work.
 You might also decide to take on apprentices and help the next generation of landscape architects get their start.

 If you think landscaping architecture might just be the career for you, get started today by enrolling.
-Kangan Institute offers Certificate II in Landscaping, and many successful students go on to work as apprentices before returning for further qualifications.
+Kangan Institute offers Certificate III In Landscape Construction, and many successful students go on to work as apprentices before returning for further qualifications.
 This introductory course will teach you the basics of landscape architecture, providing you with a strong foundation of skills that will help you advance in your career.

 Get starting in this fulfilling field and see your work grow before your very eyes.